alexthescott/ePaper-Spotify-Clock/README.md

 ```
 15) Give yourself three cheers for following along and building the project!
 Huzzah  🎉

 If you made this project, I'd love to see it!
-Send me an [email](atscott@ucsc.edu) with a photo of your finished project.
-If you're a hiring manager looking for a remote junior developer who is eager to learn new skills, shoot me an email too!  🖥️
+Send me an [email](atscott@ucsc.edu) with a photo of your finished project